Healthdirect Free Australian health advice you can count on.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.

-When someone with haemophilia has a bleeding episode, treatment is needed to help their blood clot and stop the bleeding.
+When someone with haemophilia has a bleeding episode, they will need treatment to help their blood clot and stop the bleeding.
 This usually involves giving clotting factors by infusion or injection.

-People with haemophilia need to be very careful not to injure themselves.
-They should learn how to recognise a bleed, as there may be no visible signs of bleeding.
+If you have haemophilia, you need to be very careful not to injure yourself.
+Be sure to learn how to recognise a bleed, as there may be no visible signs of bleeding, for example, if your bleed inside your body.

-Australian guidelines recommend that people with haemophilia receive care from a multidisciplinary team of health-care professionals, made up of doctors, nurses, medical scientists, physiotherapists, social workers and psychologists.
+Australian guidelines recommend that people with haemophilia get care from a team of healthcare professionals.
+This team may include doctors (GPs and/or specialists) nurses, medical scientists, physiotherapists, social workers and psychologists.

-If you are diagnosed with haemophilia, you should discuss with your doctor the benefits of referral to a haemophilia treatment centre, where a multidisciplinary team can provide you with comprehensive care.
+If you are diagnosed with haemophilia, you should ask your doctor about the benefits of referral to a haemophilia treatment centre, where a health team can provide you with comprehensive care.

 Complications of haemophilia

-Complications of the disease also need to be managed, such as damage to joints and muscles that can result from bleeding into these areas.
+The most common complication of the haemophilia is damage to joints and muscles that result from bleeding into these areas.
+These complications are best managed by a multidisciplinary health care team.

 Resources and support